 These Christmas Tree Cinnamon Rolls make for the perfect holiday treat!
 Not only are they picture perfect, but they’re super simple to make too!

-All you need are some premade cinnamon rolls from the store, icing, and sprinkles!
-Just bake the cinnamon rolls—shaped into a Christmas tree—and then decorate!
+All you need are some premade cinnamon roll dough from the store, icing, and sprinkles!
+Just bake the cinnamon rolls - shaped into a Christmas tree - and then decorate!
 It’s that simple!

-Buy premade icing or make your own cream cheese icing for these delicious cinnamon rolls.
+Buy premade icing or make your own cream cheese icing (homemade is always better!) for these delicious holiday cinnamon rolls.
 Either way, these will make for the perfect Christmas breakfast!

 This Christmas tree cinnamon rolls recipe is...